 4. Check the formulary: Confirm your prescription drugs are covered without prior authorization.

-Common ACA Mistakes That Cost Americans Thousands
+Common ACA Mistakes That Cost You Thousands

 Picking the cheapest plan without doing the math: Bronze plans look cheap but rack up huge bills if you need care.